mantisbt-plugins/Snippets/README.md

 ### Managing Snippets

+Once the plugin is installed and configured, you need to define at least one Snippet, otherwise the selection list will not be shown.

-- Global snippets can be managed from *Manage -> Manage Plugins*.
+- Global snippets can be managed from *Manage > Manage Plugins*.
-- User-specific snippets can be managed from *My Account -> My Snippets*.
+- User-specific snippets can be managed from *My Account > My Snippets*.

 The following placeholders are supported in the Snippet's text; they will be replaced by the corresponding contents when inserted: